AdaSevvalSari/Bubble-Panic/README.md

-# HoPanic
+# Bubble Panic

-HoPanic is a fast-paced 2D arcade game developed using HTML5 Canvas and Vanilla JavaScript.
+Bubble Panic is a fast-paced 2D arcade game developed using HTML5 Canvas and Vanilla JavaScript.

 The player must survive by avoiding dangerous bouncing bubbles and destroying them using a rope weapon while progressing through increasingly difficult levels.